osism/release/doc/source/index.rst

 5. After completing the creation of the images in repository ``container-images-kolla``, the file ``images.yml`` must be added to repository ``osism/sbom`` as ``5.0.0/openstack.yml`` (instead of ``5.0.0``, the corresponding release is used).
-   The file is available as a build artefact of the ``Build container images`` action on the created tag.
+   The file is available as a build artefact of the ``Release container images`` action on the created tag.

    Before the file is added, it is enhanced with the checksums of the images.
 The script